jamesefhawkins/jamesefhawkins.github.io/todo/index.md

 * Why isn't evolutionary psychology a thing
 * Content marketing survivorship bias
 * Is voting frequency ruining the world?
+* The infrastructure needed for the IOT
+* Trends in the cost of sensors

 ## Other
 * Set up local Jekyll deployment